Saturday Mornings

 Only When You Lose

-Ever noticed...that, in many games, cheating seems to be involved only when you lose?
+Ever noticed (apparently, many don't)...that, in games of many kinds, cheating seems to be only claimed if you lose?

 Tuesday, November 05, 2024